IIT-EnergySystemModels/openTEPES/doc/md/InputData.md

 Given that the operating reserves depend on the area, assigning an area to a country can be sensible.
 These operating reserves must include the activation of the Automatic Frequency Restoration Reserves (aFRR) (a.k.a. secondary reserve, deployed \<5 min) and Manual Frequency Restoration Reserves (mFRR) (a.k.a. tertiary reserve, deployed \<12.5 min) for electricity balancing from ENTSO-E.

-The values of the upward/downward operating reserve activation must be lower or equal than the upward/downward operating reserve requirement.
-If not, they are lowered by the model.
-Besides, all the values below 1e-5 times the maximum system demand of each area will be converted into 0 by the model.
+The values of the upward/downward operating reserve activation must be lower than or equal to the upward/downward operating reserve requirement; otherwise, the model lowers them.
+All the values below 1e-5 times the maximum system demand of each area are converted into 0 by the model.

 These files are optional.
 If not given, the upward and downward operating reserve activation constraints are not formulated.
 If given, then the parameters UpReserveActivation and DwReserveActivation are not used, and the values of the upward/downward operating reserve activation are directly read from these files.